simplex-chat/simplex-chat/blog/20220723-simplex-chat-v3.1-tor-groups-efficiency.md

 SimpleX design follows "defence in depth" security principles having multiple overlapping defensive mechanisms to protect users privacy and security:

-- TLS transport with service identity validation and channel binding, limited to the most secure cryptographic algorithms
+- TLS transport with server identity validation and channel binding, limited to the most secure cryptographic algorithms.
-- Multiple levels of encryption that both protect message content and meta-data, preventinc trafic correlation even if TLS is compromised:
+- Three levels of encryption that both protect message content and meta-data, preventinc trafic correlation even if TLS is compromised:
   - end-to-end encryption in each messaging queue.
   - end-to-end encryption of the conversation using double-ratchet algorithms, that provides OTR messaging with forward secrecy and break-in recovery.
-  - additional encryption layer between the server and message recipient
+  - additional encryption layer between the server and message recipient, to prevent traffic correlation by ciphertext or any identifiers.
-- Multiple level of content padding - the TLS transport block is padded to a fixed 16kb size, and each encrypted envelope is padded to a constant size as well.
+- Four levels of message padding to prevent any attack based on the content size - the TLS transport block is padded to a fixed 16kb size, and each of 3 encrypted envelopes is padded to a constant size before encryption as well.

-What we plan to add to further improve privacy:
+What we plan to add soon to further improve privacy and security:

-- message queue rotation, so that pairwise identifiers we use would become temporary, and your conversations would be moving from server to server automatically.
+- message queue rotation, so that pairwise identifiers become temporary, and your conversations move from server to server automatically.
 - access to the messaging servers via Tor v3 hidden services.
-- message mixing - adding latency to message delivery, to protect against traffic correlation by message time.
+- message mixing - adding latencies to message delivery, to protect against traffic correlation by message time.
+- using Tor v3 hidden service addresses for messaging servers.
+- passphrase-based local database encryption.

 SimpleX Chat [README page](../README.md#privacy-technical-details-and-limitations) has more details about it.